2 days-1 night

 DAY 1 – How many wolves are there

-Meeting in Pescasseroli at 3pm.
-Introduction of the guide in our offices in Largo Molinari and moving by car to the starting point of the path.
+Meeting in Bisegna at 3pm.
+Introduction of the guide in the visitor center of the and moving to the starting point of the path.
 We will walk along a forest full of beautiful beech trees, with mosses and lichens, and we will walk along a wild valley where you can experience the wild fauna.
 We will be able to observe from an high point a plateau in which wolves live and we will wait for their passage.
 The arrival in the shelter is in the evening, walking under an enchanting starry sky and seeing fireflies dancing in the wood.
 Dinner with local products and overnight stay.

 3 h of walk · 400 m up